Dtar380/MinecraftDockerCLI/README.md

 Up:
 - Help: Build the containers and start them.
 (This will overwrite the data inside with the host data)
 - Arguments:
-    - --atached: Flag to run the containers in atached mode.
+    - --attached: Flag to run the containers in attached mode.
+    - --detach-keys: Combination of keys to detach from the container terminal

 Down:
 - Help: Stop the containers and delete them.